Citi Benefits Handbook

 If You Are Rehired

 If you terminate employment with Citi and are rehired in the same plan year, you must re-enroll to have DCSA coverage.
 If you re-enroll in the DCSA, you are not eligible for the subsidy, because your subsidy was credited during your employment earlier in the same plan year.
-(Subsidies are credited during the first quarter if you enroll during annual enrollment or within 31 days if you enroll as a new hire or are newly eligible for benefits.)
+(Subsidies are credited during the first quarter if you enroll during Annual Enrollment or within 31 days if you enroll as a new hire or are newly eligible for benefits.)

-DCSA/Bright Horizon Day Care Center Use
+DCSA/Bright Horizons Day Care Center Use